 When your lawyer asks you for a document, for information, or anything else, they charge you for the time that they spend pursuing you for these things until you give it to them.
 When you're prompt and responsive in responding to your lawyer's requests, you save money.

 Finally, getting your case in front of a judge is a costly way to settle the terms of your divorce.
 It takes a great deal of a lawyer's time to prepare for and present a case in court.
 Your lawyer needs to arrange expert witnesses, parenting assessments, and so on, that add to their billable hours.
 Staying out of court saves money.
-If you have any questions concerning a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning a divorce in NJ, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.